 top of page

-Time to Talk Day falls on Thursday 7th February this year, and it's purpose is to get us all talking about mental health and breaking the stigma.
+Time to Talk Day falls on the first Thursday of February each year, and its purpose is to get us all talking about mental health and breaking the stigma.
 1 in 4 people will suffer with a mental health problem this year - that means you're more than likely to know someone at work, in your family, or one of your friends who is struggling.

 Being open and confident about talking about mental health is the first step to helping yourself and those around you deal with those mental health problems.